andywhite37/blog/content/posts/2019-11-07-a-laymans-guide-to-applicatives-in-reasonml.md

 Note that integer subtraction and division are **not SEMIGROUPS** because those operations are not associative (they don't conform to the semigroup law, which requires that the append operation be associative).
-These operations might be usuable for other typeclasses, but not `SEMIGROUP`.
+These operations might be usable for other typeclasses, but not `SEMIGROUP`.

 ```ocaml
 (1-2)-3 != 1-(2-3)